Karpova-Lab/treadmill-control/README.md

 ### Quickstart

+1. Start the program
+    - If you're on a Windows computer you can double click the "run_program.bat" file to start the program
-1. In the "root" of this directory, run `python treadmill.py` from the command line
+    - Otherwise, from the command line, navigate to this directory and run `python treadmill.py`
 2. Click the "Edit Settings"
     - Setup a default save directory
     - Input the Hub serial number and correct port numbers for the connected motors